cartwrightian/cfnassist/README.md

 If more than one ELB is found then cfnassist will check if the tag **CFN_ASSIST_TYPE** is present and matches the type tag you give above, if it is the tool will use that ELB, otherwise an error will be thrown.

+`cfnassist -env Dev -allowhost web hostname 80`

+This will update the Security Group for the Dev environment's ELB to allow access to port 80 from any of the hosts IPs.
+To revoke the access use this command

+`cfnassist -env Dev -blockhost web hostname 80`

 20.Stack Notifications
 ----------------------